zzz845zz/corundum_test/readme.md

 ## TODO
 - Fill below
 - Parsing argument: use `clap` crate with yaml
+- Test PMDK in this repository as well?

 ## How to test each Corundum collections
 ---